mootools/mootools-core/Docs/Element/Element.md

-Element Getter: value {#Element:Getters:value}
+Element Getter: value {#Element:value-getter}
 ----------------------------------------------

-**Returns the value of the Element, if its tag is textarea, select or input. getValue called on a multiple select will return an array.**
+Returns the value of the Element, if its tag is textarea, select or input. getValue called on a multiple select will return an array.

 ### Syntax: